 The calluses are a result of lots of walking.
 African elephants walk up to 195 kilometers / 121 miles per day.
 However, they generally only walk an average of about 25 kilometers / 15 miles a day.
 They can also run at speeds of about 40 kilometers / 25 miles, which is faster than humans.

-African elephants, Loxodonta africana, listed in the category vulnerable on the IUCN list.
+African elephants, Loxodonta africana, are listed in the category vulnerable on the IUCN list.

-Explore more incredible wildlife photographs as the ‘Elephant Bull Kneels Down,’ in our African wild animals’ theme.
-You can license this wildlife photograph and buy a fine art print online.
+Explore more incredible photographs such as the ‘Elephant Bull Kneels Down,’ in our African wild animals’ theme.
+You can buy a license for this wildlife photograph and buy fine art prints, acrylic prints, modern metal, and canvas.